Hit the slopes with your small ski bunnies at one of these cool-as-ice ski resorts!

 Where to stay: Hotel Niseko Alpen is a three-star ski-in/ski-out hotel ideal for families with its onsite swimming pool, onsen and childcare options.
 Plus, the beginner’s slopes are right on the doorstep!
 After a deluxe chalet?
 Take a sneak peek at amazing chalets over at Setsu Niseko!

 If it’s an off-the-beaten-track kind of ski adventure you’re looking for, then head to one of the oldest ski resorts Japan has to offer in Tohoku.
-Plus, its super family-friendly!
+Plus, it’s super family-friendly!
 With its six prefectures – Aomori, Iwate, Akita, Miyagi, Yamagata and Fukushima – this is a favourite for locals.
 This powdery paradise is the perfect pick for an authentic experience – some of the ski lifts even date back to the 1920s.
 Kids will love finding the famous ‘Ice Monsters’ created from frost and snow on the evergreens around the mountain.

 How to get there: Fly direct into Narita International Airport from Singapore, then jump on the Tohoku Shinkansen or Joetsu Shinkansen lines from JR Tokyo Station for a bullet train journey of between 1.5-3.5 hours.

 Where to stay: We like Zao Kokusai Hotel in the Yamagata area, where you’ll find good-sized rooms, hot spring baths, a spa and a great location for skiing opportunities.